My favorite topics to write on:

 These stories are for you so that maybe, just maybe, one of you will read my beautiful mess and sigh with some relief, "Me too."

-This salsa feeds kids breakfast.
-No, not salsa for breakfast, but your purchase will provide food for The Breakfast Club Kids in Ethiopia, who are only recently getting a meal before school.
+This salsa feeds kids breakfast and prostitutes lunch.
+Your purchase will provide food for The Breakfast Club Kids in Ethiopia, who are only recently getting a meal before school.
 So thank you :)